World In Paris

 There were also a significant number of monastic and collegiate establishments in and around Medieval Paris.
 Parts of Saint-Germain-des-Près are amongst the oldest architectural elements of Paris, while the Saint-Pierre Church is the last remaining vestige of the Abbey of Montmartre, founded in 1134.
 Today part of the Conservatoire National des Arts et Métiers, Saint-Martin-des-Champs bears witness to the passage from Romanesque to Gothic art.

-11. Cloître des Billetes
+13. Cloître des Billetes

-Dating from 1427, the Cloitre des Billettes in Le Marais is the very last medieval cloister in the capital.
+Dating from 1427, the Cloitre des Billettes in Le Marais is the very last Medieval cloister in the capital.
 Built in the heart of the parish Church of Billettes, it has retained its appearance over the last 600 years, while the church has undergone many modifications and restorations.

 • Cloître des Billettes